antejavor/antejavor.github.io/_posts/2025-03-31-how-do-LLMs-reason.md

 follow up on the question and ask: "What will the stock market do tomorrow?" you will probably start thinking hard about this.

-In other words, you would read projections, news, and global tax and tariff policies and invest time and effort into trying to answer this.
-You would construct a thesis that works under different assumptions.
+In other words, you would read projections, news, global tax and tariff policies.
+You would invest time and effort into constructing a thesis that works under different assumptions.

 Usually, the more effort you invest, the higher the probability you will be correct.